jugglinmike/command-the-command-line/src/material/sudo/index.md

 ???

 You will need to use `sudo` when performing system administration tasks like installing software.
-(In this example, we're using the APT package manager from Ubuntu.)
+(In this example, we're using the APT package manager commonly used in the [Debian](https://www.debian.org/) and [Ubuntu](https://ubuntu.com/) GNU/Linux distributions.)
 It's generally safe to use `sudo` with system utilities and when you understand what the command is going to do.

 ---